fbraem/mqweb/api/index.md

 The first parameter on the URI after the action is always the name of the queuemanager.
 Other parameters depends on the called action.
 For example: `/api/queue/inquire/PIGEON` will return all queues from the queuemanager PIGEON.
+Depending on the object type other input can be passed.
+Look at the api documentation to know what parameters can be used.
 The HTTP method can be GET or POST.

 It's also possible to POST an application/json request.
 The URI is still formed with the object type, action and queuemanager name but all other information can be posted as a JSON object.
-This JSON object must contain a property `filter` which is a JSON object that contains input information for the PFC command.
-Look at the api documentation to know what properties can be used in the `filter` object.
+This JSON object contains input information for the PFC command.
+Look at the api documentation to know what properties can be used in this object.

 The answer of an api request is always a JSON object.
 This JSON object can contain the following properties: